Muterra/doc-golix/readme.md

 This system turns the chaotic tangle of computers behind the web into a clear and coherent information vault.
 This is the mesh-made-muse.

-Web vs Muse
+Web vs Muse: the view from orbit
 ============

 Disclaimer: this is a non-technical explanation with some huge simplifications.
 Like a book made into a movie, it isn't 100% accurate, but it hopes to capture the general idea of both the web and the muse.
-If you want a more detailed layman's explanation, take a look at our [Web/Muse 101](/web_muse_101.md) guide. **Continue [below](#the-technical-explanation) for a more technical explanation,** but we suggest starting here regardless.
+If you want a more detailed layman's explanation, [we're working on it](/web_muse_101.md). **Continue [below](#the-one-mile-overview) for a more thorough exploration,** but we suggest starting here regardless.
+You can also read our [whitepaper](/whitepaper.md) or [yellowpaper](/yellowpaper.md), but they are significantly more involved.

 The web today
 --------------